SatoshiPortal/cyphernode/README.md

 It is currently in production by Bylls.com, Canada's first and largest Bitcoin payment processor, as well as Bitcoin Outlet, a fixed-rate Bitcoin exchange service alternative to Coinbase which allows Canadians to purchase bitcoins sent directly to their own Bitcoia wallet.

+The docker containers used in this project are hosted at www.bitcoindockers.com

 The project is in **heavy development** - we are currently looking for review, new features, user feedback and contributors to our roadmap.

 # About this project